 MOHS

-Mohs Micrographic Skin Surgery
+Mohs Micrographic Surgery

 Mohs Micrographic Surgery is a very specialized surgical technique for the removal of skin cancers.
 During the procedure, thin layers of skin are progressively removed until all the skin cancer has been removed.
+If they detect any cancer cells on the margins of the tissue, the surgeon will know exactly where the cells are located and can remove another layer of tissue from that precise location.
+The doctor then repeats the process until no cancer cells are detected.
 Mohs surgery is performed as an outpatient procedure in the physician’s office.
+The surgeon acts as a pathologist and reconstructive surgeon in order to complete the Mohs micrographic surgery during one patient visit.
 This unique procedure offers the best cure rate and allows the surgeon to save as much normal, healthy tissue as possible.
-As a result, this leads to faster recovery times and less scarring.
-Mohs surgery is ideal for treating the two most common skin cancers which are Basal Cell Carcinomas and Squamous Cell Carcinomas.

 Understanding the MOHS Procedure